 Further, you may need to pay extra for a ticket due to the extra weight of your heavy electric kids wheelchair.
 Read HuffPost’s great tips for air travel with an electric wheelchair.

 Think through all the modes of transport you will use, such as:

 - Hire cars

-You also need to make sure each potential accommodation provider has wheelchair accessibility from the front door, into and around your room, and throughout the property.
+You also need to make sure each potential accommodation provider has accessibility for children’s wheelchairs from the front door, into and around your room, and throughout the property.

 Remember: Always look into your travel providers’ policies and discuss accessibility with them to be on the safe side.

-You might even find the NDIS covers the cost of your children’s wheelchair insurance.
 Contact Blue Badge Insurance if you have any questions.
-We are happy to help and after many years as a disability insurance specialist we know what we are talking about.
+We’re happy to help and after many years as a disability insurance specialist, we know what we’re talking about.